HL7/fhir/guides/daf2/pages/_includes/daf-core-medicationstatement-intro.md

 **Each MedicationStatement must have:**

+1.  a status
+1.  a medication
 1.  a patient
-1.  a status
 1.  a date or date range
-1.  a medication

 **Profile specific implementation guidance:**

 *  The MedicationStatement and MedicationOrder resources can represent a medication, using either a code or refer to a [Medication] resource.
 The server application can choose one way or both methods,  but the client application must support both methods.
-More specific guidance is provided in the [Conformance] resource for this profile
+More specific guidance is provided in the [conformance](conformance.html) resource for this profile

   [Medication Clinical Drug (RxNorm)]: valueset-daf-medication-codes.html